Can Machines Philosophize?: Philosophical views in the scientific realism debate

-Selective realism \cite{Chakravartty2010} prescribes that the ontological commitment should not be endowed to scientific theories \emph{en bloc}.
+A prevailing variety of scientific realism is selective realism \cite{Chakravartty2010}, which prescribes that that the ontological commitment should not be endowed to scientific theories \emph{en bloc}.
 Instead, belief should be restricted to a narrow subset of theoretical claims.
-Depending on the subset of theoretical claims regarded as epistemically secure, two major yet opposed forms of selective realism have been developed, that is, structural realism and entity realism.
+Depending on the subset of theoretical claims regarded as epistemically secure, three main forms of selective realism have been developed, that is, deployment realism \cite{Psillos1991}, structural realism, and entity realism.
 Structural realism \cite{Worrall1989, Ladyman1998} warrants belief in relations, as typically subsumed in the mathematical structures of scientific theories, while advocating for skepticism about entities (S27).
 Entity realism \cite{Hacking1983, Cartwright1983} warrants belief in entities, especially those that are amenable to experimental manipulation, while advocating for skepticism about the mathematical structures that purport to describe them (S13, S14, S18, S19).

-Antithetical to scientific realism is \emph{instrumentalism} \cite{Rowbottom2019, Stanford2010}, which denies that successful scientific theories can offer access to the ultimate nature of reality (S3).
+One of the views opposing scientific realism is {instrumentalism} \cite{Rowbottom2019, Stanford2010},\footnote{Other relevant antirealist views are, e.g., positivism and, more recently, constructive empiricism \cite{vanFraassen:1980}} which denies that successful scientific theories can offer access to the ultimate nature of reality (S3).
 Rather, it acknowledges the effectiveness of scientific theories as devices to classify and predict phenomena (S9, S23), while considering their posited unobservable entities being mere fictions (S5) or constructions (S7).
 Instrumentalism is often driven by a `pessimistic meta-induction' \cite{Laudan1981} which draws from the history of science to infer that present-day theories, analogous to the superseded theories of the past, are likewise poised to be abandoned (S12).
-Unlike scientific realism, instrumentalism rejects the notion that scientific theories are conducive to truth by correspondence, regarding the unobservable entities existing only within the sole province of the theories that postulate them, leading to a sort of internal realism (S16).
+Unlike scientific realism, instrumentalism rejects the notion that scientific theories are conducive to truth by correspondence, regarding the unobservable entities existing only within the sole province of the theories that postulate them.